adel-elmala/render-engine/docs/README.md

 - clip verticies out of the clip space [TODO](adel) : support clip planes
 - [TODO](adel) face culling: discard outword facing triangles
 - window transformation
-- send the vertex attributes in NDC space to `Rastertization` stage
+- send the vertex attributes in pixel space to `Rastertization` stage

 ## Rasterization

-`input` : vertex attributes in NDC (Normalized device coordinates) space <br>
+`input` : vertex attributes in pixel space <br>
 `output` : pixels in a framebuffer with width and height corresponding to the window dimentions

 - perform primitive assembly